Install

 no matching manifest for linux/arm64/v8 in the manifest list entries

 , export DOCKER_DEFAULT_PLATFORM.
-See https://stackoverflow.com/a/76404045/3519951. - If you have a Silicon chip, check “Use Rosetta for x86_64/amd64 emulation on Apple Silicon”.
+See https://stackoverflow.com/a/76404045/3519951. - If you have a Silicon chip, check “Use Rosetta for x86_64/amd64 emulation on Apple Silicon” in the Docker Desktop preferences.
 See issue #175.

 - If there is an error message when running

-- For linux users: Make sure to add your user to the docker group
+- For Linux users: Make sure to add your user to the docker group

 Step 2: Generate SSH Key